-Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core)
+Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
+(Core)

 - 4.6.a.
-Fellows must demonstrate knowledge of anatomy, biology, embryology, microbiology, physiology, and pathology as they relate to the pathophysiology, diagnosis, and treatment of vascular lesions. ^(Core) - 4.6.b.
-Fellows must demonstrate knowledge of the methods and techniques of angiography, CT scanning, MRI, MRA, and other vascular imaging modalities. ^(Core) - 4.6.c.
-Fellows must demonstrate knowledge of the roles of different specialists and other health care professionals in overall patient management. ^(Core) - 4.7.
-ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) - 4.8.
-ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) - 4.9.
-ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core)
+Fellows must demonstrate competence in their knowledge of special diagnostic techniques for the management of congenital cardiac lesions.
+(Core) - 4.6.b.
+Fellows must demonstrate competence in their knowledge of the methods and techniques of cardiac catheterization.
+(Core) - 4.6.c.
+Fellows must demonstrate competence in their knowledge of imaging techniques, including echocardiography, computed tomography (CT) scans, and magnetic resonance imaging (MRI) scans, and the interpretation of such findings.
+(Core) - 4.7.
+ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core) - 4.8.
+ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core) - 4.9.
+ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core)